J-Rosales/obsidian-merriam-webster-plugin/README.md

 If definitions or synonyms fail to load, check your API keys and network connectivity.
 Make sure the plugin was rebuilt (`npm run build`) before copying files to your vault.
+When right-clicking a word, any error received while fetching synonyms will now be shown in the notice popup.
+Check this message and the developer console for clues if lookups continue to fail.

 ## Manually installing the plugin